 Quoting for a Landlord

 As mentioned above, you must have a detailed chat about the level decorating they expect you to carry out.
-Write a detailed spec, number of coats, which walls, which products etc. Go into as much detail as possible.
+Write a detailed spec, number of coats, which walls, which products etc. Go into as much detail as possible at the quoting stage when decorating for a landlord.
 Fire it all across via email and make sure it’s all agreed before you touch a paintbrush.
 That way, if your client isn’t 100% happy, as long as you’ve completed what you said you would, you’ll be covered.